SalomonBrys/Kotson/README.md

 val list = gson.fromJson<List<User>>(reader)
 ```

-A lot of Gson's APIs are relating on `java.lang.reflect.Type` to specify a type, but Kotlin's `javaClass` returns a `java.lang.Class` which is a Type but suffers from type erasure.
+A lot of Gson's APIs are relying on `java.lang.reflect.Type` to specify a type, but Kotlin's `javaClass` returns a `java.lang.Class` which is a Type but suffers from type erasure.
 To mediate this issue, Gson uses `TypeToken` to create `java.lang.reflect.Type` objects without type erasure.
 If you need such a Type object, you can simply use the `typeToken` function the same way you use the `javaClass` function.
 For example: `typeToken<Map<String, List<User>>>()`